 When asked how American Egyptians can help, El-Fattah reiterated: "Stop U.S. aid to the Egyptian military."

 Dr. Faiza Shereen, a professor at Cal Poly Pomona who has written a play, "The Country Within," introduced the incoming EAO board.

 Gaza Children's Art Show

-Drawings from the exhibit "A Child's View From Gaza," banned by Oakland's Museum of Children's Art (see November 2011 Washington Report, p.
+Drawings from the exhibit "A Child's View From Gaza," banned by Oakland's Museum of Children's Art (see November 2011 Washington Report on Middle East Affairs, p.
 43) were on view in Los Angeles at the Levantine Cultural Center (LCC) from Jan.
 17 to Feb.
 17 in an exhibit organized by LCC founder-director Jordan Elgrably, Amani Jabsheh and Dara Wells-Hajjar.
 On Jan.
 27 the drawings were displayed on the auditorium walls of the Hollywood Women's Club for a reception featuring the music of Musa Naser and a buffet of Arab food.
 Speaking were three American women activists who've visited Gaza since Operation Cast Lead, Israel's land, sea and air attack of the unprotected Palestinian coastal enclave from December 2008 to January 2009.